 We spoke to BAFTA winning TV Series Producer and Development Exec Antonia Lloyd who is always on the hunt for new TV talents that could launch the next big food format.
-Antonia has produced BBC One’s MasterChef, Britain’s Best Home Cook, and Channel 4’s brand new series Beat the Chef – hosted by Andi Oliver due out in May 2019.
+Antonia has produced BBC One’s MasterChef, Britain’s Best Home Cook, and Channel 4’s brand new series Beat the Chef – hosted by Andi Oliver due out from 27th May 2019.
 Here she helps to unpack the process of getting on TV, so you can decide whether it is something you might like to pursue.

 1) How do I get on TV?
 If you are new to TV, you will need to be signed off by the broadcaster/channel and asked to do a filmed taster tape.
 A producer would film with you (this might be an interview and you doing something relevant to the idea) and then cut a taster tape to put in front of their Executive Producer.
 If they like you, then your tape will be shown to the channel for potential sign off.
 It’s always worth doing sample taster tapes or a showreel if you have an interest in getting on TV – even if this project doesn’t work out, getting in front of TV execs and channel commissioners can lead to other opportunities.

 2) How can I help my chances?
 To be found by a TV company as a new on-screen talent, you will almost definitely need to have an online presence (a website or a blog or an Instagram account with your details, a biog, even a video clip if its relevant) and/or respond to call outs that come through different avenues.
 Just remember that making yourself known by building your profile can help draw attention to yourself as a new voice.